 Utah has natural diversity, arid deserts, thriving pine forests, and natural springs in the mountain valleys and sand dunes.
-As a collective we decided on Las Vegas as the meet up location and we would make the 5.5 hour drive to Utah, We had one night in Vegas with a beautiful dinner then headed to Utah first thing that next morning.
+As a collective, we decided on Las Vegas as the meetup location and we would make the 5.5 hour drive to Utah, We had one night in Vegas with a beautiful dinner then headed to Utah first thing that next morning.
 Here’s a Beginner’s guide preparing you for Zion National Park specifically the Narrows Hike.

 A bucket list staple at Zion is the Narrows hike and the reason why I will 100% go back.
-You are essentially inside of a canyon trekking through shallow waters crossing back and forth maneuvering over slippery rocks it’s a major workout but still pretty moderate for anyone to enjoy from elderly to children.
+You are essentially inside of a canyon trekking through shallow waters crossing back and forth and maneuvering over slippery rocks it’s a major workout but still pretty moderate for anyone to enjoy from the elderly to children.
 The Narrows is 16 miles we did about 9 miles so almost 20 total up then back down.
 Keep in mind you have to plan for the time you spend driving up to the park.
-We because of Coved there are no private cars permitted on the park grounds only shuttles.
-From our Air Bib the total was about an hour from our shuttle stop to the actual park which we booked for 9AM to maximize our day.
-As you journey through you will notice the massive canyon walls become narrower hints how the hike got its name.
-It gets chilly as you are wading through water but as you move more you heat up making a comfortable atmosphere during your adventure verse a dry and hot climate where the average person would not last as long.
+Because of Covid, there are no private cars permitted on the park grounds only shuttles.
+From our Air BnB, the total was about an hour from our shuttle stop to the actual park which we booked for 9 AM to maximize our day.
+As you journey through you will notice the massive canyon walls become narrower hinting at how the hike got its name.
+It gets chilly as you are wading through the water but as you move more you heat up making a comfortable atmosphere during your adventure verse a dry and hot climate where the average person would not last as long.

 What to wear